Zhigal/Zhigal/README.md

 ### Hi there 👋

 - 🔭 I’m currently working on an autonomous vehicle! 🚜
-- 🌱 I’m currently learning everything 🤣
-- 👯 I’m looking to collaborate with other robot developers 🤖🤖🤖
 - 📫 How to reach me: razvilgrad@gmail.com
-- 🥅 2021 goals: Contribute more to open source projects
+- 🥅 2022 goals: Contribute more to open source projects

 <br/>